unlearned/multi-cache-rails/README.md

 # MultiCache::Rails

-Multiple cache configuration for Ruby On Rails.
+Multiple caches configuration for Ruby On Rails.

 ## Installation